dvolker/mysql_probe/README.md

 # mysql probe

-A golang application that checks a mysql database and creates a series of HTTP responses stored as flat text files that xinetd can return quickly for haproxy health checks.
+A golang application that checks a mysql database, writing results to flat files and/or runs an HTTP server for haproxy health checks based on those checks

 ## Installation